-The story of “Jonah and the whale” is almost as ubiquitous as any “tale as old as time.”
+The story of “Jonah and the Whale” is almost as ubiquitous as any “tale as old as time.”
 Jonah remains one of the most recognized prophets in the Old Testament (OT) corpus, which is paradoxical considering the book of Jonah contains almost no record of the prophet’s actual prophetic message.
 Indeed, there are only five (!)
-Hebrew words that are preserved from the message Jonah delivered to people of Nineveh, which led to their repentance, encapsulating only a single verse in the English translation of the OT.1 (Jon 3:4–5) Such is what makes the prophecy of Jonah unlike any other prophetic book in the OT canon.
-“None other,” writes D. Stuart, “is so dominantly biographical and so minimally reflective of a prophet’s preached words.”2
+Hebrew words that are preserved from the message Jonah delivered to the people of Nineveh (Stuart, 455), which led to their repentance, encapsulating only a single verse in the English translation of the OT (Jonah 3:4–5).
+This is what makes the prophecy of Jonah so unlike any other prophetic book in the OT canon.
+“None other,” writes Douglas Stuart, “is so dominantly biographical and so minimally reflective of a prophet’s preached words” (456).

 Rather than incorporating a robust collection of Jonah’s divine proclamations, the narrator of the book of Jonah is primarily concerned with painting a sweeping narrative of the prophet’s life.
-“The book of Jonah,” Stuart continues, “is unusual among the prophets because it recounts a story about the prophet himself rather than mainly preserving the words that he preached.”3 This atypical prophecy is, then, less prophetic and more dramatic, sharing similar storytelling tropes as portions of Daniel, Ruth, and Esther, among others.
-(Ex 4:24–26; Num 12; Jgs 14—16)4 Notwithstanding its use of didactic dynamism and expressive sensationalism, one should not assume that the book has been exaggerated or embellished in some way so as to make it less historical or trustworthy.
-Indeed, despite being a book which is comprised of only a few weeks of Jonah’s life, the vividness of the narrator’s chronicle serves to capture one’s attention and convey a stunning message about God himself.
+“The book of Jonah,” Stuart continues, “is unusual among the prophets because it recounts a story about the prophet himself rather than mainly preserving the words that he preached” (455).
+This atypical prophecy is, then, less prophetic and more dramatic, sharing similar storytelling tropes as portions of Daniel, Ruth, and Esther, among others (Stuart, 459; cf. Exod.
+4:24–26; Num.
+12; Judg.
+14—16).
+Notwithstanding its use of didactic dynamism and expressive sensationalism, one should not assume that the book has been exaggerated or embellished in some way so as to make it less historical or trustworthy.
+Indeed, despite being a book that is comprised of only a few weeks of Jonah’s life, the vividness of the narrator’s chronicle serves to capture one’s attention and convey a stunning message about God himself.
 “Jonah is not a sentimental story,” Stuart comments.
-“It is told without embellishment but with an emphasis on engagement with the imagination.”5
+“It is told without embellishment but with an emphasis on engagement with the imagination” (459).

 What persists through this conveyance of the misadventures of Yahweh’s runaway prophet is a breathtaking reminder of Yahweh’s fundamental nature.
 This highlights the most prescient difference between Jonah and the other OT prophetic books — namely, that the message of Jonah is only rightly appreciated as one discerns its corporeality in the life of Jonah.
-Instead of analyzing a prophet’s divinations, Jonah affords one with a stunning lesson in divine forbearance and forgiveness, with the prophet himself serving as proxy (and foil).
-The recipient of divine deliverance and blessing begrudges any notion of his enemies receiving the same.
-(Jon 4:1–3) Such was Jonah’s prophetic downfall: he reckoned himself the adjudicator of divine grace.
+Instead of analyzing a prophet’s divinations, Jonah affords one with a stunning lesson in divine forbearance and forgiveness, with the prophet himself serving as a proxy (and foil).
+The recipient of divine deliverance and blessing begrudges any notion of his enemies receiving the same (Jonah 4:1–3).
+Such was Jonah’s prophetic downfall: he reckoned himself the adjudicator of divine grace.

-D. Stuart, “Book of Jonah,” Dictionary of the Old Testament: Prophets, edited by Mark J. Boda and J. Gordon McConville (Downers Grove, IL: InterVarsity Press, 2012), 455.
+Douglas Stuart, “Book of Jonah,” Dictionary of the Old Testament: Prophets, edited by Mark J. Boda and J. Gordon McConville (Downers Grove, IL: InterVarsity Press, 2012).